linkcd/blog-hexo/source/_posts/Infrastructure-as-code-in-the-real-world.md

 Tips:
 1. [Azure quickstart template](https://github.com/Azure/azure-quickstart-templates "Azure quickstart template") is a good place to start.
+2. The official and latest schema can be found at https://docs.microsoft.com/en-us/azure/templates/, for example [the web site schema](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites).
 2. If you have VS2017, you can use the built-in template Azure Resource Group.
 3. you can create the resources manually, then export them in json format by going to https://resources.azure.com/